Roses

 - Location: Plant in an area that receives full sun (at least 6 hours); preferably morning sun.
 Roses need very good drainage, so plant in a raised bed, about 6 to 12 inches above the ground.

-- Soil: Build beds with a well-draining soil, or mix your own by using 1/2 Life Below, 1/4 sand, and 1/4 Acidified Cotton Bur compost.
-It’s a good idea to prepare the bed a week or two before you plant.
+- Soil: We recommend Coast of Maine’s Acid Loving Plants Soil It’s a good idea to prepare the bed a week or two before you plant.

 - Spacing: Know the mature size of the variety you are planting and place your roses with enough space to avoid crowding later.
 Good air circulation is a must.